Real Estate Information

 Providing greater detail than the above report, this contains information on both El Paso and Teller counties for Residential real estate.

-• Sold Listings for All Properties were Up 0.4%
+• Sold Listings for All Properties were Down 26.8%

 You can click here to read the 16-page Monthly Indicators or click here to get specific information on the geographical are of your choice from the 18-page Local Market Update.
 It’s a good idea to check out your own area or one that you might be considering to get a good idea of the local pulse.
 As an example, here is a detailed report on the Colorado Springs area: